miniboxing/miniboxing.github.io/_posts/2014-06-27-miniboxing-roadmap.md

 <!-- jekyll don't be stupid -->

 Lately the question of merging the miniboxing plugin into the Scala compiler has arisen in <a href="https://twitter.com/alexey_r/status/481766677399756800" target="_blank">different</a> <a href="https://groups.google.com/d/msg/scala-debate/YTmYhVAwt7M/vVmkJIwmc6wJ" target="_blank">contexts</a>.
-We have seen <a href="https://groups.google.com/d/msg/scala-internals/Fw37NmUUiqs/nlqyupYaGNIJ" target="_blank">Scala collections miniboxed by hand</a>, and we have even <a href="https://twitter.com/stuhood/status/429124902214316032" target="_blank">received a suggestion</a> that miniboxing should be an opt-out instead of opt-in, meaning that unless a type parameter is annotated otherwise, it automatically undergoes the miniboxing transformation.
+We have seen <a href="https://groups.google.com/d/msg/scala-internals/Fw37NmUUiqs/nlqyupYaGNIJ" target="_blank">Scala collections miniboxed by hand</a>, and we have even <a href="https://twitter.com/stuhood/status/429124902214316032" target="_blank">received a suggestion</a> that miniboxing should be an opt-out instead of opt-in, meaning that all type parameters automatically undergo the miniboxing transformation, as if they were annotated with `@miniboxed`.

-We are very glad such questions are asked, as it gives us the chance to clarify the roadmap.
+We are very glad such questions are asked, as it gives us the opportunity to clarify the roadmap.

 ## So, will the miniboxing plugin be merged into Scala?